Forklift accidents create warehouse disaster in viral video

 Warehouses can be dangerous places to work.
 It is important to understand common warehouse dangers and hazards because they can cause injuries and in extreme cases death.

-There are various type of accidents, resulting in injuries which range from minor to fatal.
+There are various types of accidents, resulting in injuries which range from minor to fatal.
 The most common are:

 Slips, trips, and falls are common injuries in workplaces.
 In fact, the HSE reported that slips, trips, or falls accounted for the greatest amount of non-fatal injuries.